 When you take that away not only is the sense of long term investment and achievement removed but in most circumstances the instant gratification gamer only stays for five minutes because things achieved without effort aren't valued.

-Ultimately the mmo world doesn't lend itself to sophistication or difficulty anymore (In whatever form that may take) because they can't be bothered to invest in gaming as a proper hobby.
+Ultimately the mmo world doesn't lend itself to sophistication or difficulty anymore (In whatever form that may take) because they can't be bothered to invest in game as a proper hobby.

 Simplified games are still just a matter of time.
 There isn't any difference there.